groupvine/gv-doc/3-send/1-sendOnline.md

 * Review recipient addresses on the **Recipient Addresses** tab.
 This is a good way to eyeball that the recipient list is correct before publishing an email.

-After sending an email, you will be redirected to the group's Email Feed.
+After publishing your email, you will be redirected to the group's Email Feed.
 If your email isn't listed at the top, wait a minute and click <img src="/docimages/refresh-feed-icon.png" width="22"> in the Email Feed header to refresh the feed.